puree-catering/puree-catering.github.io/_docs/xero.md

 ## Setting up Xero synchronisation in Puree

-1. Click on the "Menu" slider in the top right corner.
+STEP 1: Click on the "Menu" slider in the top right corner.
-1. Click "Integrations"
+STEP 2: Click "Integrations"

 {% include image.html image='xero_2.png' %}

-1. Click "Connect to Xero".
+STEP 3: Click "Connect to Xero".
 This will direct you to log into your Xero account and authorise access to Puree.
 You'll be redirected back to Puree when you're finished.

+   {% include image.html image='xero_4.png' %}

-1. Setup your Puree settings:
+STEP 4: Setup your Puree settings:
     - map categories of items to the appropriate account from your Xero organisation's chart of accounts:
       - Menu
       - Beverages
       - Equipment
       - Miscellaneous
       - Staff
       - Delivery
       - Venues (if you have the venues add-on enabled)
     - Select "auto sync" with Xero if you want changes to orders to be automatically sent to Xero
     - Choose the default number of days before a Xero invoice is due

+{% include image.html image='xero_1.png' %}

-1. Click "save" to complete your Xero integration setup.
+STEP 5: Click "save" to complete your Xero integration setup.

+At anytime you can update the settings or disconnect from Xero.

+{% include image.html image='xero_5.png' %}

 ## Linking orders with Xero